-California Fleet Auto Insurance is a type of insurance that covers your fleet of vehicles, including damage to the car and liability for bodily injury or property damage.
-It may also cover you in case of an accident caused by one of your employees, which can be very expensive.
+California Fleet Auto Insurance is a type of auto insurance that covers your fleet of vehicles, including damage to the car and liability for bodily injury or property damage.
+This insurance may also cover you in case of an accident caused by one of your employees, which can be very expensive.

 Why do I need auto insurance for my california fleet of cars?